cloudrig/CloudRIG-AWS-AMI/README.md

 ## Usage

-You can use the CloudRIG AMIs without the graphical interface.
+You can use the CloudRIG AMIs without the desktop app.

 For the moment the AMI is only published in eu-west-1 (Ireland).